 Meals: B, L, D

 This morning, depart Yerevan with a local guide to visit Khor Virap, a small monastery perched above the Ararat Valley with striking views of snow-covered Mount Ararat and a powerful connection to Gregory the Illuminator and Armenia’s early Christian history.
-Continue to the Temple of Garni, dramatically situated on a cliff above the Azat River Valley, to explore this restored first-century summer palace of King Trdat I and view the ongoing work on its intricate Roman-style baths and mosaics.
+Continue to the Temple of Garni, dramatically situated on a cliff above the Azat River Valley, to explore this restored first-century temple built during the reign of King Trdat I as part of a royal fortress.
 Nearby, visit UNESCO-listed Geghard Monastery, partially carved into the rock face, where cave chapels, rock-hewn tombs, and still-functioning churches create a hauntingly beautiful atmosphere.
-Enjoy a private a cappella concert of sacred music, then observe a traditional lavash bread-baking demonstration, watching bakers roll, stretch, and bake the thin flatbread in a tonir oven before sampling it fresh and warm.
-In the evening, return to the hotel for a wine tasting and an engaging meeting with a local journalist and TV host, who shares insights drawn from conducting more than 1,000 political interviews.
+Enjoy a private a cappella concert of sacred music.
+Stop to observe a traditional lavash bread-baking demonstration, watching bakers roll, stretch, and bake the thin flatbread in a tonir oven before sampling it fresh and warm.
+In the evening, return to the hotel for a wine tasting and an engaging meeting with a local expert such as a journalist or politician.

 Overnight: Alexander Hotel or Similar